Mossmorran: Fife NGL Plant

 At the Fife NGL plant natural gas liquid is separated into its component parts by distillation in three sequential fractionation columns.
 These comprise a de-ethaniser, a de-propaniser and a de-butaniser, the constituent components and products from the plant are: ethane (C2H6), propane (C3H8), butane (C4H10) and pentane (C5H12) or natural gasoline.
 The ethane is piped to an adjacent ethylene (ethene) cracker plant operated by ExxonMobil for processing and cracking.
 The propane and butane streams are chilled, liquefied and stored on Mossmorran site within double wall insulated, partly buried tanks; the gasoline is stored in floating-roof tanks.
 These liquids are then transported as required via pipeline to the marine terminal at Braefoot Bay on the Firth of Forth for loading onto ships for export.
 Vapour return lines from Braefoot Bay are provided for the propane and butane facilities.
 Mossmorran has an adjacent road tanker terminal for road transportation of propane and butane.

-The LNG plant originally operated using two identical process modules (each with three columns) with a capacity of approximately 10,000 tonnes per day.
+The NGL plant originally operated using two identical process modules (each with three columns) with a capacity of approximately 10,000 tonnes per day.
 This was later increased to 15,000 tonnes per day by the addition of a third process module and a few other upgrades in 1992 at a cost of roughly £100 million.
 The production capacity in 2014 was 12,500 tonnes/day.